 Mojah Dance Theatre.

-Kikora Austin Franklin serves as a visitng guest instructor for Dancical Productions, Inc. She is an Associate Professor of Dance and teaches West African, Hip Hop, and Mojah dance at Penn State University.
-She has performed, choreographed and taught in cities across the globe including Linz, Austria, Grahams town, South Africa, Dakar, Senegal, Minas Gerais, Brazil, throughout China, Europe, and the United States.
-At Penn State, her creative work and research focuses on developing the Mojah dance technique, an original style that fuses modern (Horton and Dunham), jazz, West African, and Hip Hop movement into one form.
+Aquila Kikora Franklin, Master Instructor of the Mojah Technique, serves as a visiting guest instructor for Dancical Productions, Inc. She is a Professor of Theatre/Dance, Associate Director for Equity, Diversity, and Inclusion for Penn State University School of Theatre.
+Professor Franklin has performed, choreographed and taught in cities across the globe including Linz, Austria, Grahams town, South Africa, Dakar, Senegal, Minas Gerais, Brazil, throughout China, Europe, and the United States.
+At Penn State, her creative work includes research that focuses on developing the Mojah dance technique and more.